magento/devdocs/src/guides/v2.3/pattern-library/controls/buttons/buttons.md

 #### Margin Spacing

-Top/Bottom margin spacing should should not be less than 10px
+Top/Bottom margin spacing should not be less than 10px

-Left/Right margin spacing should not be less than 10px
+Left/Right margin spacing not be less than 10px

 #### Quaternary Button Example: